madvadi/madvadi.github.io/README.md

 Subsonic Turbulent Boundary Layer over a Flate Plate with a Compressible Pressure Solver

 In CD nozzle, a high temperature and pressure subsonic flow is converted to supersonic before being exhusted from the engine.
 A high-fidenlity simulation must remain stable across 2 flow regimes, i.e. subsonic and supersonic, while capaturing what is happening at the wall of the nozzle, e.g. wall temperature.
-I produced 2 zero pressure gradient flate plate simulations in compressible, subsonic, turbulent flow using the k-omega SST and Spalart-Allmaras.
+Uisng a Density-based solver in the subsonic section of the CD nozzle is hard to keep stable, and therefore, use of a pressure based solver to produce a internal internal field for that section of the nozzle is used.
+I produced 2 unit cases using a zero pressure gradient flate plate simulations in compressible, subsonic, turbulent flow using the k-omega SST and Spalart-Allmaras.
 Nasa Turbulent Modelling Resource provides a validation case for my simulation to be compared against, which can be found at https://tmbwg.github.io/turbmodels/flatplate_val.html.

 The baseline mesh that is used is a 175 by 90 grid size with the boundary conditions, as seen in Figure 8.